-Most crimes typical for Dhaka are petty in nature, so expect thefts like pickpocketing or purse snatching, especially when walking near the road: many criminals work as teams on motorcycles.
+Most crimes typical for Dhaka are petty, so expect thefts like pickpocketing or purse snatching, especially when walking near the road: many criminals work as teams on motorcycles.

-You should keep your valuables close to you at all times, especially when travelling by rickshaw, CNG (auto-rickshaw) or bus.
+You should keep your valuables close to you at all times, especially when traveling by rickshaw, CNG (auto-rickshaw) or bus.

 Never wear anything that is visibly valuable, latest technologies and expensive jewelry, and most middle-class locals just opt for gold or silver imitations when going out.